Monarda bradburyana

 -

-Powdery mildew can be a significant problem with the monardas, particularly in crowded gardens with poor air circulation.
-This species has mildew resistance, however.
+Insects, Diseases and Other Plant Problems: Powdery mildew can be a significant problem with the monardas, particularly in crowded gardens with poor air circulation.
+This species, however, has some mildew resistance.
 Rust can also be a problem.

 - See this plant in the following landscape: